Officeinternal/Active-Directory-Home-Lab/README.md

 ![Screenshot 2](screenshots/2.png)
 ![Screenshot 3](screenshots/3.png)

-**Step 3:** Create a VM for Windows Server (Be sure to enable efi and a Host-Only Adapter in network settings):
+**Step 3:** Create a VM for Windows Server (Configure this to enable efi and add a Host-Only Adapter in network settings):

 ![Screenshot 4](screenshots/4.png)
 ![Screenshot 5](screenshots/5.png)